TABLE OF CONTENTS

 3.1.9.
 Overall water balance

 3.2.
-Model calculations water balance top soil
+Model calculations for water balances

 3.3.
-Capillary rise and actual evapo-transpiration
+Capillary rise and actual evapo- transpiration

 3.3.1.
 Depth of the water table and capillary rise factor